w1123581321345589/aiglos-dashboard/README.md

 MIT.
 See <LICENSE>.

-The attestation layer, compliance reporting, and cloud dashboard are proprietary.
+The attestation layer (RSA-2048 signed JSON artifacts, verifiable offline) and cloud dashboard are proprietary.
 See [aiglos.dev/pricing](https://aiglos.dev/pricing).

 -----